dimafu/vef1-2018-h2/README.md

 DONE.
 Letters for the main part are Lora, Times New Roman or serif letters.
 Letters for headings are Roboto Mono, Courier New or monospace.

+INFO.
 Most of all is set up in 12 columns grid with `20px` gutter.

+INFO.
 All intervals are half, whole, double or triple of the gutter.
 Possible to use the ruler (t.d. http://www.arulerforwindows.com/ or http://www.pascal.com/software/freeruler/) to find the exact sizes, but the most that matters is that solution is similar and is not exactly as in the example.

 All animation is done in `300ms` with `ease-in-out` acceleration function.
 Animations take place when hovered over the lectures in the list and filter buttons.